Coventry Building Society

 The Coventry Building Society is a building society based in Coventry, England.
-It is the second largest in the United Kingdom with total assets of more than £51 billion at 31 December 2020.
+It is the second largest in the United Kingdom with total assets of more than £62 billion at 31 December 2023.
 It is a member of the Building Societies Association.
-The society has 1.5 million saver-members and a further 350,000 borrower-members.
+The society has over 1.6 million saver-members and a further 460,000 borrower-members.

 History

 Early history

 The Coventry Permanent Economic Building Society was formed in 1884, much later than many of the large building societies.
 It was founded by Thomas Mason Daffern, described as a local bookkeeper.
 Daffern controlled the society for almost half a century, after which his son took over.
 Thomas had been appointed Secretary of the Leigh Mills Company in 1876 at the age of 22, a post he held for 20 years.
 Among the other interests he developed were as a shipping agent, auctioneer and insurance broker, and he later formed a stockbroking partnership.
 However, the impetus for the formation of the building society was Daffern's position as Secretary of the Coventry 178th Starr-Bowkett Society, an early form of mutual loan society.
 The terminating nature of the Starr-Bowkett showed the need for a permanent entity and that was the genesis of the Coventry Economic.

 When Thomas resigned from Leigh Mills in 1876 he established Daffern & Co to consolidate what was now a wide range of entrepreneurial activities.
 He continued to run the building society, acting more as proprietor than secretary, paying the society's wages out of his personal remuneration.
 At the end of its first year the society had 128 members, rising to a peak of 481 in 1892, and staying at that level until the turn of the century.
 From then until the First World War, Coventry enjoyed substantial economic growth based on the success of the bicycle, car and machine tool industries and by the start of the War membership had risen to 1,900, and assets had risen from £21,000 to £104,000.
 Membership continued to increase during the war and assets more than doubled.